-Based on the Record developed, I find and conclude that the Applicant has adequately demonstrated its compliance with all requirements of Delaware's Coastal Zone Act and its CZA Regulations, as noted herein, and that the Record supports approval of FujiFilm's modification request of existing CZA-441P.
-In conclusion, I recommend that CZA-441M-1, consistent with the Record developed in this matter, be issued by the Department in the customary form, and with appropriate conditions, to ensure continued improvement of environmental quality in the Coastal Zone of the State of Delaware.
+For the reasons noted above, I find and conclude that the Applicant has adequately demonstrated its compliance with all requirements of Delaware's Coastal Zone Act and the CZA Regulations, as noted herein, and that the Record supports approval of FujiFilm's modification request of existing CZA-441P.
+Accordingly, I approve the finalization of Draft CZA-441M-1, consistent with the Record developed in this matter, and that the same be issued by the Department in the customary form, and with appropriate conditions, to ensure continued protection of public health and continued improvement of environmental quality in the Coastal Zone of the State of Delaware.

-Further, I recommend the Secretary adopt the following findings and conclusions:
+Further, the Department concludes and specifically directs the following:

 - 1. The Department has jurisdiction under its statutory authority, pursuant to Delaware's Coastal Zone Act and the CZA Regulations, to grant requests for major modifications to an existing CZA Permit, subject to reasonable permit conditions deemed appropriate and consistent with the CZA's purposes; - 2.
-The Department provided adequate and lawful public notice of FujiFilm's Application requesting a major modification to existing CZA-441P, and of the public hearing held on May 3, 2023, and held said hearing to consider any public comment that may be offered on said Application, in a manner required by the law and regulations; - 3.
-The Applicant's request for major modification to existing CZA-441P is for production/manufacturing activities which will take place within the defined Coastal Zone of Delaware, specifically, for a production increase from 110 TPY to 220 TPY of high-performance aqueous pigment dispersions for ink jet printer ink.
+The Department provided adequate and lawful public notice of FujiFilm's Application requesting a major modification to existing CZA-441P, and of the public hearing held on May 3, 2023, and held said hearing to consider any public comment that may be offered on said Application, in a manner required by the law and regulations; - The Applicant's request for major modification to existing CZA-441P is for production/manufacturing activities which will take place within the defined Coastal Zone of Delaware, specifically, for a production increase from 110 TPY to 220 TPY of high-performance aqueous pigment dispersions for ink jet printer ink.
 The proposed modification would introduce additional process equipment, two new boilers, and a new HVAC unit, and would utilize the processes and technology previously described and permitted under CZA-441P to create the same end products.
 Increased air emissions are anticipated, however, the Department has certified the proposed offsets are more than sufficient, as required per Section 9.0, Offsets, of the CZA Regulations; - 4.
-To offset anticipated new emissions associated with the proposed modifications, FujiFilm has proposed to (1) retire two smaller, older boilers that have uncontrolled NO_x emissions; (2) eliminate the remaining three propane-operated forklifts and replace the same with electric-operated equipment; and (3) purchase one NO_x ERC.
+To offset anticipated new emissions associated with the proposed modifications, FujiFilm has proposed to (1) retire two smaller, older boilers that have uncontrolled NOx emissions; (2) eliminate the remaining three propane-operated forklifts and replace the same with electric-operated equipment; and (3) purchase one NOx ERC.
 Additionally, all electric forklifts, including those permitted under CZA-441P, would be powered by new solar panel installations onsite.